bwagner77/docs-test/azure/functions/introduction.md

 ## Use Cases

-Note: Designer-first (Logic Apps) and Power Automate are generally the preferred approaches for developing integration and automation services.
+Note: Designer-first Logic Apps and Power Automate are generally the preferred approaches for developing integration and automation services.
-More infromation can be found
+A comparison of these services can be found
 [here] (https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs?toc=%2Fazure%2Fazure-functions%2Fdurable%2Ftoc.json)

 - Build a web API